pytorch/pytorch/docs/source/dynamo/troubleshooting.rst

 execute only the frame in which the error occurs to enable easier debugging.
 There are two tools available to enable this:

-- Setting the
-environment variable ``TORCHDYNAMO_DEBUG_FUNCTION`` to the desired function name will only run torchdynamo on functions with that name.
+- Setting the environment variable ``TORCHDYNAMO_DEBUG_FUNCTION`` to the desired function name will only run torchdynamo on functions with that name.
-- Enabling the
-record/replay tool (set
-``torch._dynamo.config.replay_record_enabled = True``) which dumps an
-execution record when an error is encountered.
+- Enabling the record/replay tool (set ``torch._dynamo.config.replay_record_enabled = True``) which dumps anexecution record when an error is encountered.
 This record can then be replayed to run only the frame where an error occurred.

 TorchInductor Errors
 --------------------